 Recently we have encountered a spike in the cost of construction.
 We have seen this happen several times over the course of our practice, and it is always a shock when the established cost of building a home or an addition is no longer possible.
 We have found that there are multiple reasons, but the main ones are the scarcity and accompanying inflation of building materials and the increasing cost of each building trade because they are overworked.
 We hope that as the economy cools, prices will come down, but only time will tell.

 When designing a home or addition, part of the fun for the owner is imagining the project finished without any compromises.
-When bids come in from the contractors, many home owners are eager to look at ways to reduce the price without loosing space or the character of the project.
-As the architects, our job is to help bring the price down as far as possible without losing the qualities that the owners loved in the first place.
-It must be understood that some money saving choices could diminish the long term durability or energy efficiency of a home or addition.
+When bids come in from contractors, many homeowners are eager to look at ways to reduce the price without losing space or the character of the project.
+As architects, our job is to help bring the price down as far as possible without losing the qualities that the owners loved in the first place.
+It must be understood that some money-saving choices could diminish the long-term durability or energy efficiency of a home or addition.

-The following are 6 ways to either design the most cost effective project from the start or adjust a design once the bids come in:
+The following are 7 ways to either design the most cost-effective project from the start or adjust a design once the bids come in:

-- Keep it simple: Generally the simpler the overall details and structure of a home, the less expensive it is to build-the exception are extremely precise modern details.
+- Keep it simple: Generally, the simpler the overall details and structure of a home, the less expensive it is to the build-the exception are extremely precise modern details.

-- Explore the trade-offs of lower priced windows and doors.
-For exterior doors and windows the savings may not always justify the change.
-Make certain that the alternatives are durable, attractive, and energy efficient before making those changes.
+- Explore the trade-offs of lower-priced windows and doors.
+The savings may not always justify the change for exterior doors and windows.
+Make certain that the alternatives are durable, attractive, and energy-efficient before making those changes.

-- One sure way to reduce prices is to pick the next lower price point of each category of non structural elements of the house.
-Always bear in mind the trade offs.
+- One sure way to reduce prices is to pick the next lower price point for each category of nonstructural elements of the house.
+Always bear in mind the trade-offs.